Rushika Perera, Ph.D. | Rushika.Perera@ucsf.edu

 Helen Diller Family Comprehensive Cancer Center

 Rushika grew up in Australia and received her PhD degree from the University of Melbourne and the Ludwig Institute for Cancer Research studying EGFR signaling in Glioblastoma.
 She conducted studies at Yale University in the laboratories of Derek Toomre and Pietro De Camilli in the department of Cell Biology.
 Here she used live cell microscopy techniques to determine the topography and dynamics of endocytic vesicular trafficking.
-She later completed postdoctoral training at Massachusetts General Hospital Cancer Center/Harvard Medical School in the laboratory of Nabeel Bardeesy where she uncovered mechanisms for autophagy regulation and organelle function in pancreatic cancer cells.
+She later completed postdoctoral training at Massachusetts General Hospital Cancer Center/Harvard Medical School in the laboratory of Nabeel Bardeesy where she uncovered mechanisms for increased lysosome biogenesis and function in pancreatic cancer.

 Anthony Venida | Anthony.Venida@ucsf.edu

 Anthony hails from the east coast and grew up in Maryland where he completed his undergraduate studies at the University of Maryland, Baltimore County in the biological sciences and music.
 After graduating, he worked at the NIH as a post-baccalaureate fellow in the lab of Michael Lenardo to better understand the signal transduction pathways that regulate human T-lymphocytes.
 He is currently interested in identifying mechanisms used by pancreatic cancer cells to avoid immune clearance.
 In his spare time, he absolutely loves carrying around Tupperware to steal free food from seminars, eating copious amounts of food because he runs and bikes too much, and will gladly finish your leftovers.